roldanbob/roldanbob.github.io/index.md

 Note:
 For our purposes, we won't secure the database, but you would do that in any production environment.

-## installing the ownCloud server package
+## Installing the ownCloud server package

 You can install ownCloud from the package manager of your Linux distribution, or you can install the software manually, using the command line.
 We'll use the command line to complete the installation.